Allred's Classic Jazz Band Bios

 Tom Saunders.
 The Wild Bill Legacy recently performed concerts

-in Lacrosse, Wisconsin and Sacramento and will be returning
+in Lacrosse, Wisconsin and Sacramento and returned

 to Europe in 1995 on their 10th Anniversary tour.